 If your iPhone X display is looking somewhat green or pink or any other color on the spectrum, using your Color Filters is your screen’s salvation.
 Play around with the settings and find your own iPhone Display Sweet Spot.

-Another Option: Disable Your iPhone X’s True Tone
+Another Option: Disable Your iPhone X Series’s True Tone

 What About Night Shift?